theforbiddenpool/cheat-sheets/development/git.md

 ```
 `HEAD` refers to the last commit on the current branch.

-_Reset modifications to the state the specified file was in at the last commit:_
+_Reset modifications made to specified file in at the last commit:_
 ```
 $ git checkout -- <file-name>
 ```